Hemanth8104/deeptrack-trajectory-prediction/README.md

 --------------------------------------------------------------------------------
 4. Cloud Implementation
 --------------------------------------------------------------------------------
-We used google colab for cloud implementation of our project.
+-We used google colab for cloud implementation of our project.
 Google colab is a cloud platform for beginner machice learning developers which offers free GPUs for training models.
 4.1 Using Datasets in Google Colab
     -Upload the dataset to google drive of the gmail account which you are using the google colab on.